VU-RASL/MTSU-RobotProject-Dashboard-Spring-2021/README.md

 ### `npm start`
 You will need to execute the commands npm start in both the root directory and backend directory to start the program.

+**Note You will need to register for account in application before you can view the contents within it